SeanEti/ML-Omnetpp-emulation/README.md

 18) stop all running scripts using CTRL+C
 19) Run the './teardown.sh -n <number of workers>' script in the 'scripts' folder in the depository

+#### Results and logs:
+The results are stored in the 'dicts_to_text' folder of the repository, and logs are stored in the 'logs' folder

 ##  Versions:
     Running on Ubuntu 20.04.4